Midtraining Bridges Pretraining and Posttraining Distributions: How does midtraining change model representations?

 \section{How does midtraining change model representations?}

-In the previous sections, we have established the midtraining improves downstream performance as well as retention of the original pretraining distribution, and that this operates in a domain and timing sensitive manner.
-However, this raises the question of how midtraining changes the model weights themselves.
-As a first step toward answering this question, we investigate changes after finetuning experienced by a midtrained as well as non-midtrained model in the code domain.
+Our results suggest that midtraining can improve both in-domain adaptation and pretraining retention when the midtraining mix is well-aligned to the target dataset.
+We next ask whether this is reflected in the representational changes models undergo during fine-tuning.
+As an initial probe investigating this, we compare representations between midtrained and base models in the code domain.

-We use linear Centered Kernel Alignment (CKA) to measure layer-wise similarity between model states in the code domain \citep{kornblith2019similarity}.
+We use linear Centered Kernel Alignment (CKA) to measure layer-wise similarity between model states \citep{kornblith2019similarity}.
 We extract activations from all layers using probe datasets (C4 and APPS \citep{hendrycks2021apps}) and compute CKA similarity matrices between four key model states: base pretrained, midtrained (Starcoder), base fine-tuned, and midtrained fine-tuned.
 If midtraining creates better representations for downstream tasks, we expect to see smaller representational changes during fine-tuning for midtrained models compared to base models.

 \autoref{fig:cka_apps} shows the representational analysis for the 70M model.
 The midtrained model exhibits greater stability in the final layer after fine-tuning, a pattern consistent across model sizes (see \autoref{appendix:cka_apps} for the remaining results).
 However, the final fine-tuned models show high similarity regardless of whether models underwent midtraining.
 These effects are less pronounced for C4, which can be seen in \autoref{appendix:cka_c4}.
+Overall, this is consistent with the view that midtraining acts as a better initiation for downstream SFT, reducing the amount of late-layer change needed to reach a similar fine-tuned representation.

-\begin{finding} \textbf{Finding 4.} Models exposed to midtraining require smaller representational shifts during fine-tuning, especially in the final layer, indicating smoother adaptation. \end{finding}
+\begin{finding} \textbf{Finding 5.} Models exposed to midtraining require smaller representational shifts during fine-tuning, especially in the final layer, indicating smoother adaptation. \end{finding}